Northern Illinois University Tennis Camps

 About Our Coaches

-Tanya Gombera is in her second season as the Head Women's Tennis Coach at Northern Illinois University.
+Tanya Mahefu is in her second season as the Head Women's Tennis Coach at Northern Illinois University.

 Prior to her time at North Dakota, Gombera served as interim head tennis coach at the University of Southern Mississippi for the 2012 season.
 This promotion followed her time as a graduate assistant tennis coach at USM from 2010-12 where she recruited international players and aided in the day-to-day operations for the Golden Eagles, in addition to her on-court coaching duties.
 She also spent one season as the head tennis coach at Malone University in Canton, Ohio and served as the tennis marketing director at the Towpath Tennis Center.

-A 2009 graduate of Akron, Gombera earned her bachelor's degree in business administration before receiving her master's degree in sports management from Southern Miss in 2011.
+A 2009 graduate of Akron, Mahefu earned her bachelor's degree in business administration before receiving her master's degree in sports management from Southern Miss in 2011.

 Since 2009, Head Men's Tennis Coach at Northern Illinois University, Patrick Fisher, has guided the Huskies to two Mid-American Conference Championships, built stability and a talented roster to restore tradition and pride for the Huskies tennis program.